-- 1. The LEA completes an application and implementation plan including all components described in the accompanying guidance.
-Applications may be submitted to RIDE at any time during the year to VirtualInstruction@ride.ri.gov. - 2.
+- The LEA completes an application and implementation plan including all components described in the accompanying guidance.
+Applications may be submitted to RIDE at any time during the year to info@ride.ri.gov. - 2.
 RIDE provides confirmation of receipt of the application and plan and will notify the LEA of any additional information needed prior to review of the application. - 3.
 The RIDE team reviews the application and provides feedback regarding the status of the application. - 4.
 Approved applications are placed on the next available Council agenda for final approval.

 The maximum number of virtual instructional days approved is limited to five per school year.
-Additional virtual instructional days in the event of inclement weather or other emergency may be granted on a case-by-case basis.